stevenharradine/Recipes/grandmas-shortbread-cookies.md

 # Grandma's Shortbread cookies

 ## Ingredients
-1/2 cups cornstarch
+ * ½ cups cornstarch
-1/2 cups icing cugar
+ * ½ cups icing cugar
-1 cup flour
+ * 1 cup flour
-3/4 cups butter
+ * ¾ cups butter

 ## Directions

-Bake at 300 degrees for 20 - 25 minutes
+1. sift and blend all ingredients

-sift and blend all ingredients
+2. roll into 1" balls and flatten with fork.

-roll into 1" balls and flatten with fork.
+3. place on ungressed cookie sheet.

-Place on ungressed cookie sheet.
+4. bake at 300°F for 20 - 25 minutes